 - Deductions, Adjustments and Additional Income Worksheet

 If you plan to itemize your deductions or claim substantial adjustments to income, use the Deductions, Adjustments and Additional Income Worksheet.
-But, if neither of those apply to you, use the Personal Allowances Worksheet.
+But, if neither of those applies to you, use the Personal Allowances Worksheet.

-The number of allowances on the worksheet represents the maximum that you should claim on your W-4.
 Make sure you’re not accidentally committing tax fraud by claiming the wrong number of allowances.
 If you claim the maximum withholding allowances, your withholding should mirror what you actually owe, meaning you’ll only owe a little or get a small refund when you file your taxes.

 When to File a New W-4